Cough Medicine Abuse by Teens

 DXM seemed a good substitute to codeine and alcohol.
 It had few, if any, side effects,

 when used as directed.
-And a larger amount of DXM—drinking several bottles of cough
+And a larger amount of DXM (such as drinking several bottles

-syrup at one time, for instance—would cause vomiting.
+of cough syrup at one time) would cause vomiting.

-Today, teens have alternatives to drinking the syrup, though.
-DXM is available in
+But today, teens have options to drinking the syrup.
+DXM is available in powder, capsule,

 Effects of abuse